ckaestne/seai/lectures/03_modelquality/modelquality.md

 ![radiology](radiology.jpg)

+> We should stop training radiologists now.
+It’s just completely obvious that within five years, deep learning is going to do better than radiologists. -- [Geoffrey Hinton](https://www.youtube.com/watch?v=2HMPRXstSvQ&t=29s), 2016

 Notes: Application to be used in hospitals to screen for cancer, both as routine preventative measure and in cases of specific suspicions.
 Supposed to work together with physicians, not replace.